Bealby/magnet-fishing/README.md

 #### User Experience

+- Many users found the website novel and their first introduction to magnet fishing.
+Interest and enthuisasm was generaterd.

 - Overall the Website fulfilled users expectations.
 They found the Website informative and enticing, and the information provided in the Catch Log to be satisfactory.
-It allowed users to have knowledge of where other participants have Magnet Fished and tabulated finds in a concise and easy to use manner.
+It allowed users to have knowledge of where other participants have Magnet Fished and tabulated catches in a concise and easy to use manner.

-- It was noted that even though email addresses were provided a more security based feature would be better suited for the user and that a chat function, to communicate with others, would be a nice feature.
+- Users would be able to cmmunication email?
+It was noted that even though email addresses were provided a more security based feature would be better suited for the user and that a chat function, to communicate with others, would be a worthwhile feature.

 - Tips and more detailed information were perhaps limited and did not provide the useful tips and guidance at this stage.